We offer free shipping on all orders over $250.

 6. You feel guilty, anxious, ashamed, and/or depressed – sometimes for no particular reason.

 Here’s the truth: One rhythm does not work for everyone.
 Following someone else’s schedule, more often than not, has a negative effect on female hormones.
-If you’re dealing with chronic fatigue, low sex drive, intense premenstrual syndrome (PMS), cystic acne, mild depression, or other “random” symptoms…going against your natural rhythm might be the issue.
-By working to balance your hormones through the primary foods in your life, you’ll naturally begin to live in harmony with your female body instead of dragging yourself along on someone else’s agenda.
+If you’re dealing with chronic fatigue, low sex drive, intense premenstrual syndrome (PMS), cystic acne, mild depression, or other “random” symptoms.
+The issue could be because you’re going against your natural rhythm.
+By working to balance your hormones through the primary foods in your life, you’ll naturally begin to live in harmony with your female body.
+Instead of dragging yourself along on someone else’s agenda.

 The result?
 You’ll start feeling more energized and more vibrant.

 However, it’s important to note that women are prone to undermine their pain or suffering, please do not settle!
 If you feel that any of these symptoms are reaching an extreme, get the help you deserve.
 For daily support, I highly recommend these hormone supporting supplements from Rejuv: Sea & Soil Super Greens, Immune Restore, Blood Sugar Support, Adrenal Complex, Anti-Ageing Complex and the Hormonal Balance Complex.
-If you need further professional support & guidance please book a personalized health consultation with me, where we can address your specific needs!
+If you need further professional support & guidance please book a personalized health consultation with me.
+This will allow us to dive deep and address your specific needs!

 But first, what are primary foods?